forem/forem/docs/frontend/liquid-tags.md

   end
 ```

-View files can be found in `app/views/liquids`
+View files can be found in `app/views/liquids`.

-Each new liquid tag should be accompanied by instructions in `app/views/pages/_editor_guide_text.html.erb`
+Each new liquid tag should be accompanied by instructions in `app/views/pages/_editor_guide_text.html.erb`.

-Liquid tags should also be accompanied by tests in `spec/liquid_tags` which confirm expected behavior.
+Liquid Tags should also be accompanied by tests in `spec/liquid_tags` which confirm expected behavior.

+Some Liquid Tags are constructed using HTML and CSS within the app, and some are constructed by displaying an iframe of an external site.

+CSS for Liquid Tags are found in `app/assets/stylesheets/ltags`.
+Liquid tag classes should generally be prepnded by `ltag__`. e.g. `ltag__tag__content` etc.

-Here is an example of a good liquid tag pull request... https://github.com/thepracticaldev/dev.to/pull/3801
+Here is an example of a good Liquid Tag pull request... https://github.com/thepracticaldev/dev.to/pull/3801